jcwright77/engaging_cluster_howto/README.md

 ```
 module load mit/matlab
 matlab #for gui
+matlab -nodesktop -nosplash # for commandline
-matlab -nodesktop -nosplash # for commandine
+matlab -nodesktop -nosplash -nodisplay -r "run('/home/user/rest/of/path/mfile.m');" # for a non-interative process, eg a batch script
 ```

 # Dropbox example
-  You can open your dropbox account directly in a webbrowser on engaging in x2go.
+  You can open your dropbox account directly in a web browser on engaging in x2go.

-  For commandline access, this requires creating a Dropbox app following these [instructions](http://www.dropboxwiki.com/tips-and-tricks/install-dropbox-in-an-entirely-text-based-linux-environment).
+  For commandline access, this requires creating a Dropbox app following these [instructions](http://xmodulo.com/access-dropbox-command-line-linux.html).
+With this program you can download and upload specific files or folders and list contents of folders but it does not auto-sync.

+  Alternatively, you can install the Dropbox daemon program and run it in your account to synchronize a local folder.
+Instructions are at the [dropbox wiki](http://www.dropboxwiki.com/tips-and-tricks/install-dropbox-in-an-entirely-text-based-linux-environment).

 # More info